 Less data means less healthcare breakthroughs, which means less longevity.
 So let’s promote data sharing for healthcare benefits because sharing is caring.

-Unfortunately, in the healthcare industry, the truth is that data is being siloed and not shared because it represents a liability, Healthcare organizations are experiencing a demand greater than ever, for them to share their data with researchers for analytics.
+Unfortunately, in the healthcare industry, the truth is that data is being siloed and not shared because it represents a liability even though healthcare organizations are experiencing a demand greater than ever to share their data with researchers for analytics.

 Why is it difficult to access/share healthcare data?